 A steam iron is likely to be a permanent fixture on that countertop.
 But there’s your system—out of the basket, onto the hanger on the hook, steam it, and out the door you go.
 If you have the space for it, you can even get a little fancy here.
 How about a fold-out ironing board?

-As for special occasion outfits—well, honestly, there is no good way to fit suit jackets in this closet.
+As for special occasion outfits—well, honestly, there is no good way to fit suit jackets in this custom closet.
 There may be questionable but workable ways (see gizmos above), but then there may be evening gowns to consider, too.
 Instead of storing these in your shallow closet, maybe the linen closet needs to be reconfigured for the jackets and gowns, and half of the big closet in the kids’ room that they hardly use can be turned into a linen closet.
 Even if this doesn’t exactly match your situation, you get the idea—chances are you have multiple closets to choose from, so be sure to consider them all when planning what to organize in each.

 Originality and Quality Go Hand in Hand

 To be perfectly blunt, a closet too shallow for hangers is one of the bigger challenges in the closet design world.
 That’s why it is crucial that you get professional advice when planning and organizing a closet like that.
 We have design experts at Closet America who can come to your home for a free design consultation to tackle the thorny questions of closet optimization and find the perfect option for you.
 You’ll even be able to visualize it ahead of time with an interactive 3D model our experts can provide using CAD technology.
 That is the first step in our four-step process that guarantees you the highest quality materials and engineering—and complete satisfaction.
-Our systems are so well made that they come with a transferrable lifetime warranty and a lifetime service guarantee.
+Our closet hardware systems are so well made that they come with a transferrable lifetime warranty and a lifetime service guarantee.

 Lead image: Shutterstock